FrendsPlatform/Frends.AMQP/README.md

 # Testing

-Running tests in the Tests project requires TestAmqpBroker.exe to be running.
-[TestAmqpBroker is part of azure-amqp repository](https://github.com/Azure/azure-amqp/tree/master/test/TestAmqpBroker), but it is included in this repository as well, for testing purposes.
+Tests automate running and stopping TestAmqpBroker, which is used to mock an ActiveMQ server.
+[TestAmqpBroker is part of azure-amqp repository](https://github.com/Azure/azure-amqp/tree/master/test/TestAmqpBroker), but it is included in this repository as well as a zip file.

 # Contributing